RRRan2333/ais_fishing_signal/readme.md

 3.1 - model after exponential, and figure out decay rate.
 This method assumes a naive distribution which might not be true.
 Introduce an interaction term and see the p-value / scale, or some othe way.
 3.2 - clustering: turn histogram into high-dimensional vectors, and cluster (DBSCAN or K-Means) into those that spike at 200, and those that doesnt.
 3.3 - Normalize distribution by country, calculate the normalized frequency of bin  190 to 220 (or 200 to 230), and compare across.
+4. To calculate distance from country's shore, right now it counts all points along a country's border, not just coast / shore.
+One way to solve it is by subtracting country A's point by all other points, and maybe the resulting points will only be along the shorelines.
+And repeat this for all countries, then calculate distanceq``

 ### Source:
 1. Original data source: https://globalfishingwatch.org/data-download/datasets/public-welch-et-al-disabling-events:v20221102?itid=lk_inline_enhanced-template